 Prenatal care providers are key to assuring that pregnant women have access to all available services.
 Many pregnant women will be new to HealthChoice and will only be enrolled in Medicaid during pregnancy and the postpartum period.
-Medicaid provides full benefits to these women during pregnancy and for two months after delivery after which they will automatically be enrolled in the Family Planning Waiver Program.
-(For more information visit: https://mmcp.health.maryland.gov/Documents/Factsheet3_Maryland%20Family%20Planning%20Plannin
+Medicaid provides full benefits to these women during pregnancy and for one year after delivery after which they will automatically be enrolled in the Family Planning Waiver Program.
+(For more information visit: https://health.maryland.gov/mmcp/Documents/Factsheet3\Medicaid%20Family%20Planning%20Program.pdf)